searKing/preview-vscode/README.md

 ## DETAIL

-+ If file type is Markdown, HTML, Jade or Mermaid
++ If file type is Markdown, ReStructured Text, HTML, Jade or Mermaid
     - Just do as the operation as mentioned.
 + If file type is CSS
     - Just click on a CSS property between{}